QRM World Conference - Eindhoven 2018

 14:00 -14:40 - Track 2

 This talk will explain how a new organizational structure with cells was implemented in a medium-sized company.
+The main goal of the re-organization was to retain the advantages of a small company whilst avoiding the problems of uncontrolled costs that a bigger company may face.

 15:10 - 15:50 - Track 2

 Esco Couplings NV manufactures a large variety of customized couplings for different markets.
+In the past, the variety of products resulted in unpredictable delivery times and the commitments to the customer could only be met by extraordinary efforts.

 15:50 - 16:30 - Track 2